Unified Vertex Motion Estimation for Integrated Video Stabilization and Stitching in Tractor-Trailer Wheeled Robots: Introduction

-Therefore, surround-view systems for TTWRs inevitably encounter several challenges.
-Firstly, due to the connection between the tractor and trailer is articulated, the relative camera poses between the tractor and trailer can drastically change during movements such as turns\citep{cameratrailer}\citep{vavm}.
-The traditional fixed camera setup is no longer feasible, and conventional stitching methods are inadequate for handling changes in camera poses.
-Secondly, the non-rigid connection between the tractor and trailer leads to different vibrations on the cameras of both parts, which are independent in amplitude and frequency\citep{traffic}\citep{airstabilization}.
-This introduces significant challenges for integrating image stabilization into the surround-view system, as it must encompass both the tractor and the trailer.
-Lastly, the considerable size difference between TTWRs and small robots makes it difficult to satisfy the parallax-free assumption for image stitching with the same camera configuration, resulting in large disparities that complicate the stitching process\citep{parallax2022}.
+Therefore, surround-view systems for TTWRs inevitably face several challenges.
+Firstly, the non-rigid connection between the tractor and trailer leads to different vibrations on the cameras of both parts, which are independent in amplitude and frequency\citep{traffic}\citep{airstabilization}.
+This introduces significant challenges for integrating image stabilization into the surround view system, as it must encompass both the tractor and the trailer.
+The asynchronous vibrations between the tractor and trailer cause conflicting motion estimations for the same object in overlapping regions.
+Previous methods (e.g., UDIS2\citep{UDIS2}, Nie et al.\citep{stabstitch}) employ unidirectional motion estimation: designating one camera as a reference frame (mainly tractor view) and estimating relative displacements for the other.
+This imposes a static constraint on the reference view, forcing its motion trajectory to be modeled as zero.
+To address this, we design a Dual Independence Stabilization Motion Fields Estimation method to independently characterize motions for both units.
+By propagating these fields through joint optimization, we achieve bidirectional motion consistency while retaining maximum information fidelity.